-- I am currently contracted by Pixi, Mother Dirt and Herbivore on a professional basis as a consultant (as of Feb 2019), but my work affiliation with them gives them no editorial control over, nor product placement expectations on this site, nor have any of them ever asked for special treatment.
+- I am currently contracted by Pixi, Mother Dirt and Indeed Labs on a professional basis as a consultant (as of Nov 2019), but my work affiliation with them gives them no editorial control over, nor product placement expectations on this site, nor have any of them ever asked for special treatment.
 They are two very separate entities.
 I never use affiliate links on a client’s products while I am working with them, although there may be some overlap of archive posts.

 - I consider sponsored content across my various channels.
 Anything considered vaguely sponsored content will be clearly labelled and blatantly obvious.
 I have always followed the ASA’s guidelines.

 Affiliates Links and Cookies